samiho03/PawsHaven-Pet-Adoption/README.md

 # 🐾 PawsHaven – Pet Adoption Platform

 Welcome to **PawsHaven**, a full‑stack pet adoption platform connecting adopters with pets, shelters, and pet‑owners, built with Java Spring Boot backend and React frontend.
+(UI screenshots are included at the end of the README.md file)
 ---

 ## 🌟 Key Features